Hair & Skin Protection

 Summer is in full swing and that means you’ll be spending a lot more time in the sun.
 Having a great base tan is a noble pursuit; however, you want to make sure you are protecting your sensitive skin and hair.
 According to skincancer.org

 - More than 5.4 million cases of nonmelanoma skin cancer were treated in over 3.3 million people in the U.S. in 2012, the most recent year new statistics were available.1

 - More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.2

 - One in five Americans will develop skin cancer by the age of 70.3

 Those are scary statistics, but stats are also the last thing on your mind when you’re planning to get to the beach or a pool party so make sure to develop healthy habits.
 Referring back to our last blog Prevent Skin Cancer here are a few of the best practices:

 Don’t burn!
 There’s a difference between a healthy tan and burn.
-People will often bake a little to long in the sun in hopes of getting a darker and richer tan; however, the best looking tans comes from many short sessions of sun exposure with the proper skin protection
+People will often bake a little to long in the sun in hopes of getting a darker and richer tan; however, the best-looking tans come from many short sessions of sun exposure with the proper skin protection